ChargePoint Home Flex Installation FAQ

 What is the max amperage of ChargePoint Home Flex?

 Flex has a maximum amperage of 50 amps and output power of 12 kW (240V, 50A).
-It can be set during the installation process using the ChargePoint app down to 3.8 kW (240V, 16A).
+A licensed electrician can set this during the installation process down to 3.8 kW (240V, 16A).

 How do I activate my charger?